Rhodope Mountains: Waters

 The mountains have abundant water reserves, with a dense network of mountain springs and rivers.
 Nearly 80% of the mountain's territory falls within the drainage of the river Maritsa.
 The natural lakes are few, the most renown of these being the Smolyan lakes situated at several kilometers from the town of the same name.
 Some of the largest dams in the country are located in the Rhodopes including the Dospat Dam, Batak Dam, Golyam Beglik, Kardzhali Dam, Studen Kladenets, Vacha Dam, Shiroka Polyana and many others, while in Greece there are the dams of Thisavros and Platanovrysi.
-They are used mainly for hydro-electric power generation and for irrigation.
-There are many mineral water springs, the most famous being in Velingrad, Narechen, Devin, Beden, Mihalkovo, Lenovo (Village) and others.
-In Greece there are mineral water springs in Thermes, 40 km. north of (Xanthi) and in Thermia, 60 km. north of Drama, at 620 m.
+They are used mainly for hydroelectric power generation and for irrigation.
+There are many mineral water springs, the most famous being in Velingrad, Narechen, Devin, Beden, Mihalkovo, and the village of Lenovo.
+In Greece there are mineral water springs in Thermes, 40 km north of (Xanthi) and in Thermia, 60 km north of Drama, at 620 m.